 These preliminary results suggest great nuance among the GPA debates.

-If divergence in grade difficulties signals potential unfairness or threats to measurement validity, it is the lower end in teacher-assigned grades, and higher end in exam grades, that are highlighted by this study for consideration.
+If divergence in grade difficulties signals potential unfairness or threats to measurement validity, it is the lower end in teacher-assigned grades, and higher end in exam grades where we see the greatest differences.
+SAY WHAT YOU FOUND AGAIN.

 The causes and practical implications of difficulty parameters remain open to interpretation: